prl-mushr/mushr-website/content/tutorials/mapping.md

 ```
 Your new map and the car should appear in the sim!
 If you don't see the map, make sure you are subscribed to the `/map` topic in the left sidebar.
 The map might not be in the center of the grid, and you may have to zoom out to see it.
 #### On the car
-To get the map from your computer to the robot, we need to use `scp`, replacing `map_name` with the name of your map and `ROBOT_IP` with the IP of your robot:
+To get the map from your computer to the robot, we need to use `scp`, replacing `map_name` with the name of your map and `ROBOT_IP` with the IP of your robot.
+From your computer, run the following from where you saved your maps:
 ```bash
 $ scp map_name.pgm robot@ROBOT_IP:~/catkin_ws/src/mushr/mushr_base/mushr_base/mushr_base/maps/
 $ scp map_name.yaml robot@ROBOT_IP:~/catkin_ws/src/mushr/mushr_base/mushr_base/mushr_base/maps/
 ```
-Then, edit `~/catkin_ws/src/mushr/mushr_base/mushr_base/mushr_base/launch/includes/map_server` to set the map to the name of the .yaml file.
+Then, edit `~/catkin_ws/src/mushr/mushr_base/mushr_base/mushr_base/launch/includes/map_server.launch` on the robot to set the map to the name of the .yaml file.

 ```bash
 $ nano ~/catkin_ws/src/mushr/mushr_base/mushr_base/mushr_base/launch/includes/map_server.launch